Four Cornerstones of Educational Philosophy

 To keep its academic offerings current and relevant to society professions and the business community, it is important for Franklin to constantly scan environmental trends and projections.
 From these scans, opportunities for potential new majors and degree programs can be identified, as well as declining demands for existing offerings.

 Ideas for new majors may originate with faculty members, advisory boards, outside resources, or University administration.
-Upon Division Chair approval of an idea for a new major, extensive research is conducted to assess the relevancy of the major in the marketplace and determine the courses and content that should be included to make the major relevant.
+Upon Department Chair approval of an idea for a new major, extensive research is conducted to assess the relevancy of the major in the marketplace and determine the courses and content that should be included to make the major relevant.

 As part of its ability and desire to respond to changes in society, professions, and the business community, Franklin has a diverse group of external constituencies – from partner schools in its alliance programs, to employers providing tuition-reimbursement to students, to companies that employ its students and graduates.
 Franklin works to stay in close contact with each external constituent group to assess needs and find ways that University services can meet those needs.